-Candidate agrees to provide certified copies of their passport and applicable working permits to verify their identity and eligibility to work in the country(ies) in which they have applied.
+Candidate agrees to provide information related to applicable working permits in order to determine eligibility to work in the country(ies) in which they have applied.

 Aicila consultant will review applications and make initial contact with candidate/s that meet the criteria defined in the job advertisement.